-Step 1: Check to see if you’re eligible for a licence (see Eligibility section below)
+Step 1: Confirm you’re eligible for a licence (see Eligibility section below)

 A STR business licence can only be issued to a person, for the property where they reside.
 A person may only have one principal residence and one STR business licence.